Get a good accountant – it’s not too late!

 Make sure that you are carefully recording all your creditors (people the business owes money to).

 Recording all liabilities accurately can reduce your tax bill.

 Think seriously about using a bookkeeper.
 If you’re not confident about what goes where, or are as time-poor as most business people, then a bookkeeper can help input information into your system correctly.
 You may be surprised how little it can cost – what takes you four hours may take a bookkeeper only two.
 It will certainly free up your time to do something more enjoyable.
 Do some research online or ask your colleagues/mates – there is no shortage of good people out there.

 Beany offers this service at $55 plus GST per hour.

 Using an accounting software package that does what you need is vital to businesses.
 If you haven’t updated for a while, or are new to business, you’ll be astonished at what’s available these days.
-The start of a new year is the perfect time to switch to Xero (or other accounting software).
+The start of a new financial year is the perfect time to switch to Xero (or other accounting software).
 Almost all of our clients use Xero.
 Select a Xero pricing plan that works best for you (you can easily upgrade or downgrade later if needed).

 The Xero Cashbook or Xero Ledger (available only through accountants) may be perfect if you don’t need all the bells and whistles.